nimbix/jardoc/docs/apps_tutorial.md

 }
 ```

 Note that we opened both 25565 and 5902 ports.
-25565 is for the Minecraft server, and 5902 is required by webshell when public ip mechanism is used.
+25565 is for the Minecraft server, and 5902 is required by webshell when public IP mechanism is used.

-Finally, we need a nice screenshot.
-I propose here the file https://www.minecraft-france.fr/wp-content/uploads/2020/11/minecraft.jpg, but depending of licenses and your taste, you could download something else.
+Finally, choose a nice screenshot.
+We suggest using the file at https://www.minecraft-france.fr/wp-content/uploads/2020/11/minecraft.jpg, but depending of licenses and your taste, you could download something else.

 Now convert it as png, and store it as NAE/screenshot.png: